msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 ### General requirements

-The firmware running on the system needs to be able to deal with the signatures on the disks, so when testing your own local Chrome OS build signed with dev keys, install dev signed firmware as well.
+The firmware running on the system needs to be able to deal with the signatures on the disks, so when testing your own local ChromeOS build signed with dev keys, install dev signed firmware as well.

 The setup requires a USB drive: Pick the fastest option that you can